 A Diverse Community Driven Toward Success

-The College of Law bases our foundation on the University of La Verne’s core values: lifelong learning, ethical reasoning and decision making, diversity, and inclusivity.
+The College of Law and Public Service bases our foundation on the University of La Verne’s core values: lifelong learning, ethical reasoning and decision making, diversity, and inclusivity.
 Whatever your background, we want you to make a difference.

 In setting up students for success, we have created an environment built on achievement, connections, and gaining real-world skills before you graduate:

-- Small Class Sizes: The College of Law has a 11:1 student-to-faculty ratio, ideal for interacting with professors and fellow classmates.
+- Small Class Sizes: The College of Law and Public Service has a 11:1 student-to-faculty ratio, ideal for interacting with professors and fellow classmates.

-- The Center for Academic Bar Readiness (CABR): This one-of-a-kind organization helps College of Law students refine their academic and legal skills to pass the bar exam.
-CABR sets expectations during Student Orientation workshops, where first-year candidates are introduced to essential skills for doing well in law school.
-Beyond bar exam preparation, CABR offers resources for improving study, time management, self-regulation, and test-taking skills.
-Learn more about CABR.
+- Student Success Center: This one-of-a-kind organization helps College of Law and Public Service students refine their academic and legal skills to pass the bar exam.
+The Student Success Center sets expectations during Student Orientation workshops, where first-year candidates are introduced to essential skills for doing well in law school.
+Beyond bar exam preparation, the Student Success Center offers resources for improving study, time management, self-regulation, and test-taking skills.
+Learn more about the Student Success Center.

 Career paths begin with education and experience.
-The College of Law assists our students in building their resumes with relevant legal skills, so they’re prepared to enter the workforce in their chosen profession following graduation:
+The College of Law and Public Service assists our students in building their resumes with relevant legal skills, so they’re prepared to enter the workforce in their chosen profession following graduation:

 Apply the knowledge learned in the classroom while strengthening skills needed to succeed in a legal career.
-The College of Law’s co-curricular activities give you multiple opportunities to grow as a lawyer:
+The College of Law and Public Service’s co-curricular activities give you multiple opportunities to grow as a lawyer:

 - write for or be on the staff of the entirely student-run University of La Verne Law Review;